DBStirling/syde-webring/README.md

 8. **Done!** Wait for your PR to be reviewed and merged if everything looks good (no typos or inappropriate content).

-## Don't see your skill?
+## Don't see your interest?
-Follow the steps above to make a pull request and edit the skillOptions.js file to add your own skill.
-Please only do so if there is a large oversight, like a missing skillset, NOT for similar or synonymous titles (i.e. Product Designer & UX/UI Designer).
+Follow the steps above to make a pull request and edit the interestOptions.js file to add your own interest.
+Please only do so if there is a large oversight, like a missing interestset, NOT for similar or synonymous titles (i.e. Product Designer & UX/UI Designer).